phaupt/atclient/README.md

 If a keyword (case sensitive) is found in the Mobile ID authentication message, the ATClient will invoke specific actions.
 This is helpful to simulate a specific user behavior.

 `'CANCEL'       : TerminalResponse '16' - Proactive SIM session terminated by user.`

 `'STKTIMEOUT'   : TerminalResponse '18' - No response from user.`

-`'USERDELAY'  : TerminalResponse will be delayed by 5 seconds each.`
+`'USERDELAY=x'  : The very first TerminalResponse will be delayed by x seconds (supported values are 1 to 9).`

 `'BLOCKPIN'     : Mobile ID PIN will be blocked.`

 ##### Auto start at boot